linuxfandudeguy/lostwave-wiki/songs/foxes-in-boxes.md

 # Foxes In Boxes

-"Foxes In Boxes" is an unidentified R&B song that was originally featured on a GapBody CD from March 2004.
+"Foxes In Boxes" is an  R&B song that was originally featured on a GapBody CD from March 2004.
 It was the only song on the album not credited to any artist.
-The song is believed to have been created by Lamya, though she passed away in 2009.
+The song is created by Lamya.
 The search for the song's identity was largely driven by its appearance in a GapBody CD listing from 2004 and had been an ongoing investigation since.

 ## Search History